google/learn_unsafe_rust/src/advanced_unsafety/uninitialized.md

 v.push(x); // move x into the vector

 unsafe {
-    // reads from moved-from memory
-    let ghost = ptr::read(ptr);
+    // dangling pointer reads from moved-from memory let ghost = ptr::read(ptr);
 }
 ```

 Any type of move will do this, even when you "move" the value into a different variable with stuff like `let y = x;`.

+This isn't _quite_ uninitialized: it's just that using after a move is straight up UB in Rust.
+In particular, unlike most pointers to uninitialized values, this dangling pointer is unsound to *write* to as well.

+Working with dangling pointers can often lead to similar problems as working with uninitialized values.

 Note that Rust does let you "partially move" out of fields of a struct, in such a case the whole struct is now no longer a valid value for its type, but you are still allowed to "use" the struct to look at other fields, and the value as a whole is no longer usable.
 When doing such things, make sure there are no pointers that still think the struct is whole and valid.

 #### Caveat: `ptr::drop_in_place()`, `ManuallyDrop::drop()`, and `ptr::read()`

-[`ptr::drop_in_place()`] and [`ManuallyDrop::drop()`] are interesting: they both call the destructor[^1] on a value (or a pointed-to value in the case of `drop_in_place`).
+[`ptr::drop_in_place()`] and [`ManuallyDrop::drop()`] are interesting: they both call the destructor[^2] on a value (or a pointed-to value in the case of `drop_in_place`).
 From the perspective of safety they are identical; they are just different APIs for dealing with manually calling destructors.

 [`ManuallyDrop::drop()`] makes the following claim:

 > Other than changes made by the destructor itself, the memory is left unchanged, and so as far as the compiler is concerned still holds a bit-pattern which is valid for the type T.

-In other words, Rust does _not_ consider these operations to do the same invalidation as a regular "move from" operation, even though they have a similar feel.
+In other words, Rust does _not_ consider these operations to do the same invalidation as a regular "move from" operation, even though they may have a similar feel.
+They do not create dangling pointers, and they do not themselves overwrite the memory with an uninitialized value.

 There is an [open issue][ugc-394] about whether `Drop::drop()` is itself allowed to produce uninitialized or invalid memory, so it may not be possible to rely on this in a generic context.